This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Wedding Bride, Groom, Guests White kimono, formal kimono

-Coming-of-Age 20-year-old women Furisode (long sleeves)
+Coming of Age 20-year-old women Furisode (long sleeves)

 Graduation University graduates Hakama (pants-like kimono)